andrewjpoole/linqpad-selenium-tests/README.md

 ## Tests

-Tests are linqpad scripts located in the linqpad-selenium-tests\autotests\Tests directory.
+Tests are linqpad scripts located in the linqpad-selenium-tests\linqpad-selenium-tests\Tests directory.
 The scripts need to be set to 'C# Program' with a Main() method

 The top is the place to reference any scripts:
 ```